influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/users-and-permissions/introduction-to-auth.md

 ---
-title: Introduction to authentication and authorization
+title: Introduction to permissions in InfluxDB Enterprise
 description: >
   Learn the basics of managing authentication and authorization in InfluxDB Enterprise.
 menu: